-Transcript of Opening Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Debate on the Motion on Singapore’s Response to COVID-19 on 20 March 2023.
+Transcript of the opening speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Debate on the Motion on Singapore’s Response to COVID-19 on 20 March 2023.

 Mr Speaker,